fossasia/eventyay-tickets/README.rst

    :target: https://twitter.com/pretalx
    :alt: Twitter account

-`pretalx` is a conference planning tool focused on providing the best experience for organisers, speakers, reviewers, and attendees alike.
+``pretalx`` is a conference planning tool focused on providing the best experience for organisers, speakers, reviewers, and attendees alike.
 It handles the submission process with a configurable Call for Participation, the reviewing and selection of submissions, and the scheduling and release handling.
-After the event, `pretalx` allows speakers to receive feedback, upload their slides, and organisers to embed recordings.
+After the event, ``pretalx`` allows speakers to receive feedback, upload their slides, and organisers to embed recordings.

-Read our `feature page`_ on our main site to get a better idea of what `pretalx` can do for you, but it typically involves everything you'll need to curate submissions and contents for a conference with several tracks and conference days.
+Read our `feature list`_ on our main site to get a better idea of what `pretalx` can do for you, but it typically involves everything you'll need to curate submissions and contents for a conference with several tracks and conference days.